sniggilf/Python_for_PRISMS/README.md

 https://github.com/libvips/libvips/releases/download/v8.10.5/vips-dev-w64-web-8.10.5.zip

 2. Add c:\vips-x.y.z\bin\ to your PATH.
-(To do this go to 'system variables' in Windows, and edit system paths, and add this to the list.)
+(To do this go to 'edit the system environment variables' in Windows, and in advanced go to environment variables, and in system variables PATH, add this to the list.)